Hunting licenses and tags play a vital role in conservation.

 In the mid and late 1800s, as railroads, trappers, explorers and colonists expanded to the western United States, species like the bison were wiped out in massive numbers.
+Unfortunately, early settlers just didn't realize the adverse effects overhunting might have on the animals.
+That goes for everything from big game animals like elk and moose to game birds like ducks, geese, and pheasants.
 Many people don't realize the bison used to roam as far east as the Carolinas, Pennsylvania and New York and as far south as Texas and Louisiana.
 The bison is the poster child for what happens when there are no big game hunting laws, and everything is a free-for-all.

-Fortunately, there were some forward-thinkers at the time who realized hunting couldn't go on completely unchecked.
-For some species like the eastern elk, it was too late.
+Fortunately, there were some forward-thinkers at the time who realized hunting couldn't go on completely unchecked like that.
+Early interventions probably saved many species like whitetail deer and turkeys from extinction.
+Unfortunately, for some species like the eastern elk, it was too late.
 That species was wiped out sometime in 1880.
 Many states appointed their first game wardens and established their first seasons at this time.

 Wisconsin is a good example of how game laws and tags evolved.
 They established closed season dates for deer for the first time in 1851.
 They appointed their first game wardens in 1887.
 They made $50 a year!
 The first bag limits for deer hunting were established 10 years.
 This was also when Wisconsin established their first big game licenses.
 A resident hunting license only cost $1.
 Nonresident licenses were steep for the time at $30.

 Why tags and seasons are so important